Arizona Governor vetoes two budget proposals as the state risks a possible shutdown

 PHOENIX (AP) — Arizona Democratic Gov. Katie Hobbs vetoed two budget proposals Wednesday, calling them partisan and reckless, as legislators near a deadline to reach a deal and avoid a state government shutdown.

 Her action comes after House Republicans indicated last week that a budget negotiated by the state Senate and Hobbs’ office lacked the needed votes in its chamber.
 The House instead introduced a budget to keep state operations running beyond June 30 and buy more time for negotiations.
-The chamber passed a separate budget earlier this month that it says is structurally balanced and conservative.

-House Speaker Steve Montenegro released a statement expressing disappointment with the governor’s vetoes.
+Montenegro released a statement expressing disappointment with the governor’s vetoes.

 “Despite the Governor’s actions, House Republicans will continue working to keep government operating and protect Arizona taxpayers from the consequences of political brinkmanship,” he said.

-Hobbs took similar action in early 2023 when she vetoed another budget proposal she said was one-sided and “an insult to Arizonans.”
+She took similar action in early 2023 when she vetoed another budget proposal she said was one-sided and “an insult to Arizonans.”

 The Associated Press’ women in the workforce and state government coverage receives financial support from Pivotal Ventures.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.